Azure/azure-sdk-for-c/README.md

     cmake --build .
     ```

    This results in building each library as a static library file, placed in the output directory you created (for example `build\sdk\core\core\Debug`).
 At a minimum, you must have an `Azure Core` library, a `Platform` library, and an `HTTP` library.
 Then, you can build any additional Azure service client library you intend to use from within your application (for example `build\sdk\storage\blobs\Debug`).
-To use our client libraries in your application, just `#include` our public header files and then link your application's object files with our libray files.
+To use our client libraries in your application, just `#include` our public header files and then link your application's object files with our library files.

 4. Provide platform-specific implementations for functionality required by `Azure Core`.
 For more information, see the [Azure Core Porting Guide](sdk/core/core/README.md#Porting-the-Azure-SDK-to-Another-Platform).